Kamehameha I: Invasion of Maui

+In 1791, Kahekili, supported by his brother Kāʻeokūlani, aliʻi of Kauaʻi, reconquered Maui and also acquired cannons.
+In April or May 1791, Kahekili tried to invade the island of Hawaiʻi, but was defeated in a naval battle called Kepuwahaʻulaʻula near Waipiʻo.

 Death of Keōua Kuahuula

-In 1790 Kamehameha advanced against the district of Puna deposing Keawemaʻuhili.
-At his home in Kaʻū, where he was exiled, Keōua Kūʻahuʻula took advantage of Kamehameha's absence in Maui and began an uprising.
+In 1790, Keōua Kūʻahuʻula, who came to rule the districts of Kaʻū and Puna, took advantage of Kamehameha's absence in Maui and began raiding the west coast of Hawaii.
+He also advanced against the district of Hilo, deposing his uncle Keawemaʻuhili.
 When Kamehameha returned, Keōua escaped to the Kīlauea volcano, which erupted.
 Many warriors died from the poisonous gas emitted from the volcano.

 When the Puʻukoholā Heiau was completed in 1791, Kamehameha invited Keōua to meet with him.
 Keōua may have been dispirited by his recent losses.
 He may have mutilated himself before landing so as to render himself an inappropriate sacrificial victim.
 As he stepped on shore, one of Kamehameha's chiefs threw a spear at him.
 By some accounts, he dodged it but was then cut down by musket fire.
 Caught by surprise, Keōua's bodyguards were killed.
 With Keōua dead, and his supporters captured or slain, Kamehameha became King of Hawaiʻi island.